 The early childhood development AAS program is developed to meet the National Association for the Education of Young Children’s guidelines for personnel preparation, and it prepares students for employment in daycare and preschool settings.
 Those who go on to earn the early childhood development BA are eligible to apply for a teaching certificate that allows them to teach pre-kindergarten through third grade.

-KPC campuses offer courses which lead to completion of the UAA associate of applied science degree.
+KPC campuses offer courses which lead to the completion of the UAA associate of applied science degree.
 This degree is also available entirely online.